bilgino/angularforddd/README.md

 }
 ```

-In this example, domain logic tends to be duplicated in distant components and therefore may go out of sync and lead to data corruption.
+In this example, domain logic tends to be duplicated in distant components and may go out of sync and leads to data inconsistency.
 A rich domain model protects and encapsulates domain logic to ensure data consistency:

 **»  Effects of rich domain models**<br/>